 b.
 Wellness counseling, nutrition counseling, and telehealth benefits at no additional cost.

 c.
 Payment of $1,000 (limited to one payment per month) if the employee participates in certain health or wellness activities.
 The employee’s use of preventive care (such as vaccinations), which are available without cost-sharing under the employer’s comprehensive group health insurance policy, would qualify the employee for the payment, as would the free wellness counseling, nutrition counseling, and telehealth benefits that are available under the fixed-indemnity policy.
-The employee would be responsible for paying the cost of any other health or wellness activity that is intended to qualify the employee for the $1,000 payment.
+The employee would be responsible for paying the cost of any other health or wellness activity that is intended to qualify the employee for the $1,000 payment. - When an employee qualifies for the $1,000 payment under the fixed-indemnity policy, the insurance carrier pays the money to the employer, which then pays the money to the employee via its payroll system.

 Taxation of Payments Under the Fixed-Indemnity Policy